 Architecture of sharing

+Suitability for purpose

-Suitability for purpose: Users need to be aware of the limitations of the data or information to avoid taking action based on inappropriate, incomplete or inaccurate data.
+Users need to be aware of the limitations of the data or information to avoid taking action based on inappropriate, incomplete or inaccurate data.

-This suitability for purpose is obtained by transmitting information that has been used on the operational field (used by the transmitting VTS for example).
+This suitability for purpose is obtained by transmitting information that has been used by the VTS at an operational level.

-Sensor level sharing of data is usually less costly, but it provides less integrity and quality to data or the maritime information.
+S.

 Information may be shared with or without being controlled by the sender.
-Usually, if the information shared is at sensor level, data may be routed directly from sensor to different receivers or it may be transmitted after transiting through a VTS, but with or without control or processing of the raw data.
+Usually, if the information shared is at sensor level, data may be routed directly from sensor to different receivers or transmitted after passing through a VTS.
+This may be with or without control or processing of the raw data.
 As such, it is of the responsibility of the receiver to ensure this information meets its own operational requirements before being used in an operational context.

-System level sharing of processed data: The information is transmitted after having been controlled after the sensor level according to the specifications given in Annex 10 (Data processing).
-It usually is information that also has been used by a VTS before being transmitted to other parties.
-As such, this information fulfils the suitability for purpose mentioned earlier and it is supposed to be exploitable by the end user.
+System level sharing of processed data

+The information is usually transmitted after having been processed by a VTS before being transmitted to other parties.
+Refer also to Annex 10 (Data processing).

 Data models